manga109/panel-order-estimator/README.md

 ![Example estimation result for four-panel comics.](./res/two-page-four-panel.png)

+(Comic: Youchien Boueigumi, by Tenya)

-Notice that due to the design of the pivot separation algorithm, the left half of the page is successfully ordered as a usual comic even with the `two-page-four-panel` option.
+Notice that due to the design of the pivot separation algorithm, the left half of the page is successfully ordered as a usual non-four-panel comic even with the `two-page-four-panel` option.
 On the other hand, the right half of the page is successfully separated as a four-panel comic page.
+(Without this option, the panels on the right half would be ordered as 1, 5, 2, 6, and so on.)

 ## References